 We usually have a gp registrar attached to the practice

 These are fully qualified doctors who are spending a year in general practice to complete their training.

 Reception and Secretarial Staff

-Niki Gourlay, Teresa Higgins, Joanne Jacques, Alison Stokes, Natalie Livesey and Jeanette Duckworth
+Teresa Higgins, Joanne Jacques, Alison Stokes, Natalie Livesey, Debra Humphreys, Kelly Loftus and Melanie Jackson.

-Practice Nurses – Specialist Practioners in General Practice & Health Care Assistant
+Practice Nurses – Specialist Practitioners in General Practice & Health Care Assistant

 Abigail Brock RGN